tillbiskup/trepr/docs/roadmap.rst

 For version 0.2
 ===============

-* Implement Bruker BES3T importer/copy from cwepr package

-  * Needs at least some adjustments, as tr-EPR data are usually two-dimensional, but don't necessarily consist of additional file(s) for the axis

 * Processing step for setting the trigger point (necessary for BES3T data)

 * Implement transient nutation analysis (FFT) (?)